Hudson Films • Lobodocs

 Roxanne Alese - NY & LA Film Critic

-Producer/Cinematographer, Phillip Ennis, and Director/Writer, Richard Wolf take the audience on an intimate journey to the Kibera Slums.
-It is located in Nairobi, Kenya.
-It is a seriously impoverished urban region consisting of a half million people who struggle desperately to stay alive.
+Producer/Cinematographer, Phillip Ennis, and Director/Writer, Richard Wolf take the audience on an intimate journey to the Kibera slum, located in Nairobi, Kenya.
+It is a seriously impoverished urban region consisting of a half million people (official estimate; over a million people by real estimates) who struggle desperately to stay alive.
 With its rancid, despicable conditions, the audience is immediately aware that Kibera is in a perpetual state.
 The juxtaposition of human beings is brutal.
 Disease predominates over people and animals.
 These images of an underdeveloped environment are catastrophic.
-Through the amazing eyes of the Cinematographer, and the expertise of the Editor, Rob Reilly the audience is instantaneously transported into the life of the Kibera Slums.
+Through the amazing eyes of the Cinematographer, and the expertise of the Editor, Rob Reilly the audience is instantaneously transported into the life of the Kibera.
 Many heart-wrenching scenes will have the audience begging for salvation and re-consider their own existence.